Foreign virus patients required to cover treatment costs | Yonhap News Agency

 Foreign virus patients required to cover treatment costs

 SEOUL, Aug.
-14 (Yonhap) -- South Korea said Friday it will gradually require foreign new coronavirus patients to share the costs of their treatment here, with those who violate local rules being obligated to fully pay the bill.
+17 (Yonhap) -- Foreign new coronavirus patients are required to share the costs of their treatment here from Monday, with those who violate local rules being obligated to fully pay the bill.

-Health authorities said they will request foreign COVID-19 patients to pay the costs for their medical services here starting Monday if they are found to have violated quarantine rules.
+Health authorities said they will request foreign COVID-19 patients to pay the costs for their medical services if they are found to have violated quarantine rules.

 From Aug.
-24, the country will charge foreigners a different amount by considering the principle of reciprocity in diplomatic relations.
+24, the country will charge foreigners a different amount by considering the principle of reciprocity in diplomatic relations, according to the authorities.

 South Korea has been providing free medical services to all COVID-19 patients reported here, including foreigners.